microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgReplyGroupConversationThread.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Categories <String[]>]`: The categories associated with the item
     - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
-    - `[Attachments <IMicrosoftGraphAttachment[]>]`: Read-only.
+    - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the post.
+Read-only.
 Nullable.
       - `[Id <String>]`: Read-only.
       - `[ContentType <String>]`: The MIME type.
       - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
       - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-      - `[Name <String>]`: The attachment's file name.
+      - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
       - `[Size <Int32?>]`: The length of the attachment in bytes.
     - `[Body <IMicrosoftGraphItemBody>]`: itemBody
       - `[(Any) <Object>]`: This indicates any property can be added to this object.